 The Women’s Resource Center’s motto is “Help for today and Hope for tomorrow,” and their mission is to save and change lives through the truth and love of Christ.
 This is accomplished by promoting life-affirming choices, healthy decision-making, and a personal relationship with Jesus Christ.
 Provisions, such as pregnancy tests, diapers, mentoring, and Bible studies are available free of charge for vulnerable clients.
 WRC also provides post-abortion support.

-Black Swamp Young Life in Findlay (and the surrounding area) exists to invite young people to experience life as God designed it to be experienced.
+Greater Findlay Young Life (Findlay and the surrounding area) exists to invite young people to experience life as God designed it to be experienced.
 Young Life leaders come alongside kids in their adolescent years and help them with the everyday struggles they face, like difficult temptations and peer pressure.
 They reach kids by going where they are and taking the time to get to know them personally.
 As they get more involved in students lives, they earn the right to share the life-changing message of the Gospel of Jesus Christ and then dive deeper with them as the relationships continue to grow.